learn-co-curriculum/status-codes-javascript/README.md

 1. Define status codes and what they communicate to a client
 2. Describe the structure and various categories of status codes
-3. Set a response's status code in Rack

 ## Why Status Codes are Important for the Client